AREAWorkshop/AREA2022/index.md

 <ul>
   <li><b>a full length research paper</b>
     &mdash;
-    a technical paper for describing technically sound, innovative ideas that can advance the engineering/reliability of agents and robots;
-    an application/case study paper, with emphasis on robotic applications where agents techniques have been applied;
-    a survey paper on one of the topics of interest.</li>
+    a technical paper describing technically sound, innovative ideas that can advance the engineering/reliability of agents and robots; an application/case study paper, with emphasis on robotic applications where agents techniques have been applied; a survey paper on one of the topics of interest.</li>
   <li><b>a short paper</b>
     &mdash;
-    a position paper describing relevant questions and issues that the participants feel should be addressed;
-    a demo paper describing a demonstration of an agent/robotic application, system or tool;
-    a new idea in the field which is not ready for publication as regular paper.</li>
+    a position paper describing relevant questions and issues that participants feel should be addressed; a demo paper describing a demonstration of an agent/robotic application, system or tool; a new idea in the field which is not ready for publication as a regular paper.</li>
 </ul>
 </p>
 <p align="justify">
-Regular papers must not exceed twelve (12) pages single column and short papers must not exceed six (6) pages single column, excluding references and appendices.
+Full-length research papers must not exceed twelve (12) pages single column, and short papers must not exceed six (6) pages single column, excluding references and appendices.
+All submissions must be in English and PDF format.
-All submissions must be in English and in PDF format.
-Each submission will receive at least three, single-blind reviews.
+Each submission will receive at least three single-blind reviews.
 All papers should be original and not be submitted elsewhere.
-The review process is single blind: submissions should not be blind, reviewers will be.
+The review process is single-blind: submissions should not be blind, reviewers will be.
 <br><br>
-<b>At least one of the authors of an accepted paper should attend the workshop to present their work. </b>
+<b>In case of acceptance, at least one of the authors should attend the workshop to present their work.</b>
 <br><br>
 The proceedings of the workshop will be published with EPTCS (<a href="http://www.eptcs.org/">http://www.eptcs.org/</a>).
 Formatting guidelines should follow EPTCS style: <a href="http://style.eptcs.org/">http://style.eptcs.org/</a>
 <br><br>
-Submission link: <a href="https://easychair.org/my/conference?conf=area22">https://easychair.org/my/conference?conf=area2022#</a>
+Submission link: <a href="https://easychair.org/my/conference?conf=area22">https://easychair.org/my/conference?conf=area22</a>
 <br><br>
-We will evaluate applying for a special issue on a Journal (to be selected later) where revised selected and extended papers will be published.
+After the workshop, we will consider applying for a journal special issue (journal to be selected later), where revised selected and extended papers can be published.
 </p>

 <!-- ## Accepted Papers